Pets and Service Animals

 - Please reserve space for pet transport, there is a maximum number of pets allowed to be transported each day, due to space restrictions.

 - $10.00 one-way in the owner’s cage / $15.50 one-way in a Boat Company cage on the Lady of the Lake in the summer and Lady Express in the winter.

-- $25.00 one-way in the owner’s cage on the Lady Express in the summer.
+- $25.00 one-way in the owner’s cage or Boat Co cage on the Lady Express in the summer.

 - The charge is per pet, not per cage.
 If 2 pets are transported together in one Boat Company cage, the charge is $25.50 each way ($15.50 + $10.00).
 Pets may only be combined into one cage if the size of the cage will comfortably accommodate both of them.
 Lake Chelan Boat Company does not guarantee the availability of cages large enough to accommodate two pets.

 Service Dog Information

 The Lady of the Lake welcomes ADA defined service dogs.